 - What are fantasies or thoughts you have during sex?

-For a detailed list of questions to enhance your erotic Love Maps, check out The Art and Science of Lovemaking.
+For a detailed list of questions to enhance your erotic Love Maps, check out the Gottman Relationship Coach: All About Intimacy.

 Create rituals for initiating and refusing sex